rn/utils/crosvm/README.md

 - With 4.14.x, a `BUG_ON()` is hit in `drivers/base/driver.c`.
 4.9.x
   kernels seem to work.
 - Networking does not yet work, so don't include a `onboot` `dhcpd` service.
+- `poweroff` from the command line does not work (crosvm does not seem to support ACPI).
+So to stop a VM you can use the control socket
+  and: `./crosvm stop ./linuxkit-socket`